-COVID-19 came into our lives like a bull in a china shop, completely disrupting all of our normal day-to-day activities.
-One of the hardest-hit industries was the retail business.
+It’s not a matter of if a disaster will strike, but when.
+This was never more apparent than in 2019, when COVID-19 came into our lives like a bull in a china shop, completely disrupting all of our normal day-to-day activities.
+One of the hardest-hit industries was the brick-and-mortar retail business.

 COVID's Impact on Ecommerce Businesses

 When the coronavirus struck, many people turned to eCommerce because their favorite physical retail stores were closed.
 One contributing factor may be that the CDC put out a notice that COVID-19 had poor survivability on surfaces so that there was a “very low risk of spread from products or packaging that are shipped over a period of days.”
 On the other hand, shopping in stores was expected to put people at a higher risk from others due to spread through respiratory droplets.

 For these reasons, COVID-19 retail trends changed, and eCommerce began booming.
 According to Forbes, total online spending was up 77% year-over-year.
 Experts believe that the virus has essentially accelerated the trajectory of e-commerce growth by 4-6 years!
 While this sudden demand is good for business, it’s also created problems in the form of inventory shortages, back orders, shipping delays, and more, resulting in frustrated customers.

 6 Strategies for Order Fulfillment when Disaster Strikes

 Today, after more than a year of pandemic-related lockdowns, some consumers are returning to normal and anxious to get back into brick-and-mortar stores.
 However, a study shows that 78% of consumers value convenience more now than they did before the pandemic, meaning eCommerce sales aren’t going to plunge just because the masks are off.